GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStarted-OSDP.md

 #### Configuration

-The PIN reader version may need to be programmed by HID's OSDP configuration software to enable the '*' and '#' buttons to work as expected.
+* The PIN reader version may need to be programmed by HID's OSDP configuration software to enable the '*' and '#' buttons to work as expected.
+* It is possible to have communications problems without the use of a pull-up resistor (see above [Hardware](#Hardware) section).
+This is due to the HID readers turning the line drive off prematurely and so shortening the last stop bit.
+Not terminating the line may also circumvent the problem.
+HID are aware of this issue.